Bruce Brammall, 13 December, 2017, Eureka Report

 It’s been a good 12 months.

 Check your asset allocation.
 Check it against your SMSF’s investment strategy.
-Sit down in January and have a look to see if it’s within the strategy’s outline and, even more importantly, if you’re comfortable with the amount of equities you’re holding.
+Sit down and have a look to see if it’s within the strategy’s outline and, even more importantly, if you’re comfortable with the amount of equities you’re holding.

 After the Christmas rush and the January lull is often a good time to take stock of the entire SMSF portfolio.